Whizz

-/ /
+/

 How to Choose

-How to Plan the Ultimate Bike Route in New York City: The Complete Guide
+How to plan the ultimate bike route in New York City: the Complete guide

-By Konstantin Kaliuzhnyj
+Author: Konstantin Kaliuzhnyj

 Getting Started with Route Planning

-Obtain Resources
+Obtain resources

 • Get a map.
 Pick up a free NYC Bike Map at local shops, or download the NYC DOT bike map app for offline access.
 Study the bike lanes and paths across the city.